DS4Ag/AgTC/README.md

 ## Prerequisites

+- Option 1

+You can run the AGRonomic EXperiments DAta TEmplate Creator functions using the Jupyter Hub Purdue University server if you have an official Purdue account.
+Go to [https://notebook.scholar.rcac.purdue.edu/](https://notebook.scholar.rcac.purdue.edu/).
+JupyterHub login requires the use of BoilerKey Two-Factor Authentication.

+- Option 2

 You should make a simple **[installation](https://jupyter.org/install "jupyter.org")** of either **JupyterLab** or **Jupyter Notebook**, or you also can install an environment management such as [conda](https://docs.conda.io/en/latest/), [mamba](https://mamba.readthedocs.io/), or [pipenv](https://pipenv.pypa.io/).